Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Nara Park Deer

 Images of Nara almost always include the deer that freely roam Nara Park and the sacred forest.
 These are Japanese Sika Deer, the same type of deer you’ll find on Miyajima Island.
-Considered divine messengers, the deer are a national natural monument.
+Considered divine messengers, the deer is a national natural monument.

 Be extra vigilant

-• in October/November when male deer can be aggressive during mating season, and
+• in October/November, when male deer can be aggressive during mating season, and

-• in May/June when female deer are especially vulnerable during pregnancy and birth.
+• in May/June, when female deer are especially vulnerable during pregnancy and birth.

 Don’t litter and store any paper or plastic securely in your daypack.